SummaryRead the full fact sheet

-- diabetes (diabetic nephropathy) - even if it is well managed, diabetes can cause kidney damage
+- (diabetic kidney disease) – even if it is well managed, diabetes can cause kidney damage

-- glomerulonephritis - swelling or inflammation of the tiny filtering units (nephrons) in the kidney
+- glomerulonephritis – swelling or inflammation of the tiny filtering units (nephrons) in the kidney.
+Also known as nephritis

-- polycystic kidney disease - an inherited condition that causes hundreds of cysts to form in the kidneys
+- – an inherited condition that causes thousands of cysts to form in the kidneys

-- urinary reflux (reflux nephropathy) - a bladder-valve problem that allows urine to flow back into the kidneys, causing scarring
+- (reflux nephropathy) – a bladder-valve problem that allows urine to flow back into the kidneys, causing scarring

 Chronic kidney disease (CKD)

 Often, the development of kidney disease is gradual and kidney function worsens over a number of years.
-If you permanently lose more than one third of your kidney function, it is called ‘chronic kidney disease’ (CKD).
+If you permanently lose more than 40 per cent of your kidney function, it is called ‘chronic kidney disease’ (CKD).
 This can lead to kidney failure.

-You are more at risk of chronic kidney disease if you:
+You are more at risk of CKD if you:

 - have diabetes